Jonnyauk/Wonderflux/README.txt

 FROM WONDERFLUX INTO YOUR CHILD THEME DIRECTORY to retain the Wonderflux structure and hook system.

-> Start of with using the template parts as shown in the WF Girder child theme.
+The quickest way to start customsing your theme is by changing the template parts as shown in the WF Girder theme.
 Anything that has '-content' in the name is a template part, ie:

 footer-content.php
 header-content-php
 loop-content-page.php (page loop content - only used on pages) loop-content.php (general loop content - used everywhere else)

-These files just contain very simple content - just what you want displayed within the given area of your site.
-All of the rest of the site code, structure and CSS is dealt with for you by Wonderflux for you.
-If you have not worked with theme frameworks, child themes and get_template_part() before - welcome to the future of WordPress theme development!
+These files just contain very simple content - not all the surrounding code.
+If you have not worked with theme frameworks, child themes and get_template_part() before
+- welcome to the future of WordPress theme development!

 AN IMPORTANT FEATURE of Wonderflux is the location aware get_template_part() function, allowing unique content to be easily used when using different views in your theme